 - Unique permit for athletes

-For the above categories it is no longer necessary to apply for both a work permit and a residence permit, it is enough to make a single application for a unique permit and in a short time they can practice their profession and live in Albania legally.
+For the above categories it is no longer necessary to apply for both a work permit and a residence permit.
+Making a single application for a unique permit is enough and in a short time they can practice their profession and live in Albania legally.
 It is clear how the new law aims to facilitate procedures for foreigners.

 Regardless of the situation and developments in the labor market and without other restrictions this group of foreigners have priority in issuing a unique permit:

 - Are employed in the framework of the implementation of international or intergovernmental agreements,